William Chatham: Biography

 When Chatham retired in 1921, a valediction published in the Hong Kong Government Administration Report of 1921 stated that "The majority of the Public Works of the Colony as they exist today are standing monument to his energy and foresight."

-Chatham Road North, Chatham Road South and Chatham Court in Tsim Sha Tsui, Kowloon and Chatham Path on the Hong Kong Island are all named after him.
+Chatham Road North, Chatham Road South, and Chatham Court in Tsim Sha Tsui, Kowloon are all named after him, as is Chatham Path on Hong Kong Island.

 He had a daughter named Agnes Catherine and five sons.
-Agnes married Edward Dudley Corscaden Wolfe, who was an Assistant Registrar-General and Police Magistrate in Hong Kong.
+Agnes married Edward Dudley Corscaden Wolfe, an Assistant Registrar-General and Police Magistrate in Hong Kong.

-After his retirement in 1921 he and his wife returned to the UK and lived in London.
+After his retirement in 1921, Chatham and his wife returned to the UK and lived in London.
 He died in 1941 aged 81.